maziac/DeZog/README.md

 I would like to thank a few people for their support
 - Cesar Hernandez Bano for developing the great [ZEsarUX](https://github.com/chernandezba/zesarux) emulator which very early offered the possibility to remotely connect to it.
 And for being patient with all my request for the ZRCP protocol.
 Without ZEsarUX I wouldn't have started DeZog at all.
 So, if you like DeZog thank Cesar.
 - Mike Dailly for the wonderful [CSpect](http://www.cspect.org) emulator, for opening the debug interface to plugins and for giving support to use it properly.
-- Cesar Wagener Moriana for writing a great tutorial.
+- [Kris Borowinski](https://github.com/kborowinski) for his tireless efforts testing DeZog.
-- Peter Ped Helcmanovsky aka [ped7g](https://github.com/ped7g) for his support.
+- [Peter Ped Helcmanovsky](https://github.com/ped7g) for his support.
 Especially to get the display of the relative-sprites correct.
-- And not to forget: Kris Borowinski (aka bukem) for his tireless efforts testing DeZog.
+- Cesar Wagener Moriana, [Dean Belfield](https://github.com/breakintoprogram) and [Daren May](https://github.com/darenm) for writing tutorials.

-# Extras
+# Tutorials

+## CSpect/DeZog

+An excellent tutorial by [Daren May](https://github.com/darenm) which shows how to setup [DeZog with CSpect](https://github.com/darenm/SpectrumNextTutorials/blob/master/DeZog%20Setup%20Tutorial.md) on Windows.
+Although it was made for Windows you can easily apply it to macOS or Linux.

+Please note: Daren creates an SD card image that is loaded when CSpect is started.
+For many projects this is not necessary as you can transfer .nex and .sna files directly from DeZog to CSpect.

+## ZEsarUX/DeZog

-Here is a great tutorial from Cesar Wagener Moriana.
+Here is an older (but still great) **tutorial from Cesar Wagener Moriana**.
 He documented how he put all things together.
-If you are new to DeZog this is probably what you want to read to get an integrated development environment for the ZX Spectrum (Next).
+It describes how to setup an integrated development environment for ZEsarUX with DeZog.
 It deals with setting up
 - sjasmplus
 - ZEsarUX and the